Inclusive Leisure Ebook With HKPropel Access

 Inclusive Leisure delivers foundational content to help readers understand inclusion and applies this knowledge to practical and applied scenarios.
 Grounded in a strengths-based approach, which focuses on a person’s abilities rather than their limitations, the comprehensive text moves beyond programming and service delivery by exploring how inclusivity can be applied to administrative practices, organizational philosophy, personnel practices, infrastructure design, community relations, marketing, and more.

 Throughout the text, pedagogical aids such as learning outcomes, chapter summaries, and reflection questions help students retain and apply knowledge.
 Inclusive Leisure also includes the following features to enhance student engagement:

 - Professionals in Action sidebars offer a real-world look at the common issues and inclusive solutions that have been employed by professionals in the field.

 - Spotlight on Inclusion sidebars highlight leisure programs that are successfully practicing inclusion in a variety of settings.

 - Global View on Inclusion sidebars illustrate the work of international organizations that are committed to spreading inclusive practices around the globe.

 - Online learning tools delivered through HKPropel include learning objectives, summaries, and website links for each chapter.

 Inclusive Leisure asserts that disability is simply part of the human condition, that the strengths and abilities of people with disabilities must be at the forefront of inclusion, and that access to inclusive leisure is a matter of social justice and a critical professional practice.
 By learning theoretical and legal foundations, building on that knowledge with a multitude of applied elements, and establishing their practice in a strengths-based approach, students will be well prepared to create inclusive leisure environments and programming.

-Note: A code for accessing HKPropel is included with this ebook.
+Note: A code for accessing HKPropel is included with all print books.